 - The Baptism of the Holy Spirit Within charismatic circles, ministering with the gift of healing generally requires the disciple to be first baptized in the Holy Spirit (and according to some teachings accompanied by the evidence of speaking in unknown tongues).
 In The Elijah Challenge Training we do not bring up the question of whether or not the disciple is baptized in the Holy Spirit, either with or without the accompaniment of speaking in tongues.
 While we believe that the baptism of the Holy Spirit is in fact scriptural and paramount, for the sake of unity within the body we have chosen not to include the topic in our Training.

-- Supernatural manifestations during the ministry When infirm people are miraculously healed through the use of the Lord’s power and authority as taught in the gospels, there are generally no visible manifestations which accompany it other than the miraculous healing itself.
-In ministry utilizing the gifts of the Holy Spirit, however, there can take place various supernatural manifestations like “being slain in the Spirit”—some of which are actually not recorded in Scripture.
+- Supernatural manifestations during the ministry When during the sharing of the gospel sick people are miraculously healed through the use of the Lord’s power and authority as is taught in our training, there are generally no accompanying manifestations other than the miraculous healing itself—in accordance with what we see in various instances of healing in Acts.
+By contrast in some charismatic streams today when believers utilize the gifts of the Holy Spirit in gatherings of believers, there are known to take place various supernatural manifestations like “being slain in the Spirit”—some of which are actually not recorded in Scripture.

 - Reconciliation & unity within the body of Christ In the past, teachings on ministering supernatural healing have typically divided the body of Christ.
-But in The Elijah Challenge both non-charismatic evangelicals and charismatics can be trained together and then minister effective healing together in the context of sharing the gospel with the lost without regard to their respective positions on the gifts of the Spirit.
-By focusing on what they have in common—which is witnessing and sharing the gospel—instead of on their differences, reconciliation between the two resulting in unity in the body can be a much-needed by product of the Training (Reconciliation between Evangelicals & Charismatics is Possible).
+But in The Elijah Challenge both non-charismatic evangelicals and charismatics can be trained together and then minister effective healing together in the context of sharing the gospel with the lost without regard to their respective positions on the baptism and the gifts of the Holy Spirit.
+By focusing on what they have in common—which is witnessing and sharing the gospel with non-believers—we distance ourselves from the potential conflict which exists between the two streams with regard to what they teach about the Holy Spirit and his gifts.
+In such a way, reconciliation between the two resulting in unity in the body can be a much-needed by product of the Training (Reconciliation between Evangelicals & Charismatics is Possible).

 - In our teaching we do not go beyond what is written In The Elijah Challenge Training, we follow Scripture very closely and do not go beyond the written Word (1 Corinthians 4:6) with regard to ministering to the sick.
 As an example, we do not focus or major on any practice which is rarely mentioned or only found once in the gospels and Acts.
 Instead we major on and teach that which is strongly supported in New Testament Scripture.
 Neither do we stretch the Scriptures beyond their original meaning or intent.
 Our motivation in this is to “stay on the safe side” in view of Jesus’ stern warning in Matthew 7:22-23 where he declared, “Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”
 (As Paul warned in Colossians, some today may have “lost connection with the Head”)